 - More Dinner Ideas

-This Deep Dish Pizza recipe is a quick and easy version of the Chicago-style classic.
+This Deep Pan Pizza recipe is a quick and easy version of the Chicago-style classic.
 It's cooked in a cast iron skillet, giving it a thick and tender crust with a crispy outside.